-Dolphin Insurance Services Inc. proudly

-continues to support the Georgia Strait Alliance year after year due to the positive awareness they bring to the promotion of Green Boating.
+Dolphin Insurance DOLPHIN Services Inc. proudly insurance services inc. continues to support the Georgia Strait Alliance year after year due to the positive awareness they bring to the promotion of Green Boating.
 Our waterways are to be shared by everyone and if we all want to enjoy boating, it's important we get involved to support the solutions put forward by GSA, as we look towards a cleaner future!